braincock/cockfuck/README.md

 In brainfuck, repeated operations of the same type are written as strings of identical symbols.
 For example, `+++` increments the byte under the data pointer three times.
-While repeated unit-cocks can certainly be used for this purpose, style and physiology dictate instead that a single cock engorge to the length necessary to effect the desired result.
+While repeated unit cocks can certainly be used for this purpose, style and physiology dictate instead that a single cock engorge to the length necessary to effect the desired result.
 That is to say, brainfuck `+++` should be written